 Submit your FAFSA without any parent data.
-You will receive a request for information from your college financial aid administrator.
-If you do not receive a request for information, contact the financial aid office and request a dependency override.
+You will receive a request for information from your college financial aid administrator or contact them directly and request a dependency override.
 The college financial aid administrator can use professional judgment to determine if a student should be treated as an independent student.
-You will need to provide the financial aid office documentation of your circumstances.
-The decision is based on the financial aid administrator's judgment based on the facts of your specific situation, and it is final.
+You will need to provide them with documentation of your circumstances.
+The financial aid administrator's decision is based on the facts of your specific situation, and it is final.